Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 If used in the office, it’s also perfect for storing different office supplies and materials that usually also come in varying sizes and heights.

-It’s a great marriage between function and design because although it gives you all of the practical advantages of a good and trusty bookcase, it also brings in that extra wow factor that can really add substance to the space that you’re trying to define.
+It’s a great marriage between function and design because although it gives you all of the practical advantages of a good and trusty bookcase, it also brings in that extra wow factor that can add substance to the space you’re trying to define.

 A geometric book case comes with start lines for the framing and different, asymmetrical shelving that makes it look fun and unexpected at the same time.